“I have had a lot of worries in my life, most of which never happened.” -Mark Twain

 But I also lost that won money immediately.

-After certain times, I felt that money has a way of creating anxiety when there isn’t harmony in the way it flows into and out of my life.
+After certain times, I felt that money has a way of creating stress when there is no harmony how it comes and goes through my life.

-I realized that it doesn’t matter how much I make or how much I spend, I must maintain harmony with money.
+I realized that it doesn’t matter how much I make or how much I spend, I must maintain good relationship with it.

-If money creates only anxiety and saps my energy, then I must stop worrying about more money, I must live in the moment.
+If money creates only stress and takes my energy, then I must stop stressing about more money, I must live in the moment.

-I remember David Rubenstein’s advice to new investors, a renowned author and investor, “find areas outside of investing that can enable you to broaden your scope as a human, and experience things other than the pursuit of money and professional success.”
+I remember David Rubenstein’s advice, an author of “How to Invest“, “find areas outside of investing that can enable you to broaden your scope as a human, and experience things other than the pursuit of money and professional success.”

 I still don’t understand how to apply this in real life.

-I think around one billion people on the planet even today struggle everyday to find clean water, they work all day just to eat a meal at night.
+I think about one billion people even today struggle everyday to find clean water, they work all day just to eat a meal at night.

-There are another one billion people with an income that provides for most of life’s necessities.
+There are another one billion people with an income that fulfills for most of life’s necessities.

 Probably, I am in that category now.

-And the remaining 6 billion are struggling to make the transition to access clean water to fulfill all their life’s necessities.
+And the remaining 6 billion are struggling to make the transition to get clean water to fulfill life’s necessities.

-Living in the moment teaches us very different things about why we should enjoy what we have.
+As I learnt from my mother, living in the moment gives us very different things about why we should enjoy what we have.

-Let’s see the picture, how the human mind operates.
+Let’s see the operation, how our mind works.

-After this, we want to access nearby clean water.
+After this, we want to get nearby clean water.

-After this, we want to access clean water at home.
+After this, we want to get clean water at home.

-After this, we want to access hot water for showers at home.
+After this, we want to get hot water for showers at home.

-After this, we want to access hot water for showers attached in our bedroom.
+After this, we want to get hot water for showers attached in our bedroom.

 The essence is that the pursuit of a better life will never end.